u7122029/autoeval_baselines/README.md

 Constructing a dataset of images for a supervised task such as classification requires generating labels for every image.
 Each image must be manually labelled by humans.
-Furthermore, the most accurate computer vision machine learning models required tens of thousands, perhaps even millions of images to train on.
-This makes labelling images a time-consuming, repetitive and laborious task without much obvious potential for automation.
+Furthermore, the most complex computer vision machine learning models require tens of thousands, perhaps even millions of images to train on.
+This makes labelling images a time-consuming, repetitive and laborious task with room for error due to fatigue (ADD REF).

 One way to automate this task is to computationally generate labels for these images, however, current machine learning models are generally not as accurate as the human brain at identifying images.
-Computers on the other hand are generally good at performing image transformations such as rotations, jigsaw-making (dividing the image into a grid of squares and rearranging the squares, hence constructing a jigsaw puzzle), blurring, sharpening, and many more operations.
+Computers on the other hand are generally good at performing deterministic algorithms such as image transformations which include rotations, jigsaw-making (dividing the image into a grid of squares and rearranging them, hence constructing a jigsaw puzzle), blurring, sharpening, and many more operations.

-In this way, we can ask ourselves whether there is a correlation of some form between a model's performance at a supervised task such as image classification and said model's performance at some self-supervised task, such as rotation prediction - predicting the orientation of an image - or jigsaw puzzle solving - predicting the permutation of a jigsaw-made image.
-For both tasks, labels can easily be generated accurately by a computer without human intervention - hence the name "self-supervision".
-If there is a correlation, we can then judge the classification accuracy of a model given its performance on a self-supervised task.
+In this way, we can ask ourselves whether there is a correlation of some form between a model's performance at a supervised task such as image classification and said model's performance at some self-supervised or unsupervised task, such as
+- rotation prediction - predicting the orientation of an image,
+- jigsaw puzzle solving - predicting the permutation of a jigsaw-made image,
+- rotation invariance - a comparison between image classification on regular images and their rotated counterparts,
+- jigsaw invariance - the same comparison but for jigsaw-made images,
+- nuclear norm - using the singular values of the compiled softmax prediction vectors.

+For rotation prediction and jigsaw puzzle solving, labels can easily be generated accurately by a computer without human intervention - hence the name "self-supervision".
+The other tasks do not require image labels, so these are known as "unsupervised" tasks.
+If there is a correlation between image classification accuracy and any of these tasks, we can then estimate a model's classification accuracy given its performance on any of these tasks.
 In a broader sense, it will be much easier to verify if a given supervised task can have a model fitted to it with sufficiently high performance - all before any time or human resources are spent generating labels.

 ## Datasets